Diversity & Inclusion

 The Universal Language of Saving Lives

-The American Heart Association is a proud catalyst for Hands-Only CPR certification in the Gulf Countries.
+The American Heart Association is a proud catalyst for Hands-Only CPR certification in the Gulf Countries(link opens in new window).
 During March, more than 77,000 people in Saudi Arabia became certified in Hands-Only CPR, in celebration of Heart Month.

 We rely on volunteers, staff, donors and partners to help foster a smart, collaborative environment.
 Successful organizations make the most of diversity and inclusion to deliver programs, events and educational opportunities that support a culturally competent workforce that delivers on its mission.